AstringentBeet/rock-paper-scissors/README.md

 - condesnsing the lines of code.
 - redesigning the layout by going over the faulty, apparently non-responsive grid-layout of the page.

+### Step 1: Reduce code and change input variation
+I find that the current code is quite verbose, especially with the excessive reliance on if-else statements, which is apparently not a favorite coniditional statement to overly use among developers.
+I'm going to implement an ingenius algorithm utilizing a two-dimensional array, directly based off of a program that [Lilian Lin wrote](https://medium.com/@linlinghao/write-a-rock-paper-scissors-game-without-if-else-in-javascript-f7e4951de220) for her own RPS project.

 ## Progress Log

 #### 03/28/2022
 CLoned the repository; the goal is to create a more GUI-freindly variation of the game.
 I may try to reduce the lines of code in this game as well.
 Goodbye, prompts, hello, buttons!

+## Built With
+HTML, CSS, Javascript

 ## What I learned
 Yeah...